Turn on address book policy routing in Exchange Online

 Address book policies (ABPs) allow you to segment users into specific groups to give them customized global address lists (GALs) in Outlook and Outlook on the web (formerly known as Outlook Web App).
 For more information about ABPs, see Address book policies in Exchange Online.

-Address book policy (ABP) routing controls how users in one virtual organization view the users of a different virtual organization.
+ABP routing creates the virtual organizations within a single Exchange Online organization.
 Your virtual organization is determined by the global address list (GAL) you reside in.
-When ABP routing is turned on, users that are assigned to different GALs appear as external recipients and won't be able to view external recipients' contact cards.
+When ABP routing is turned on, users that are assigned to different GALs appear as external recipients and won't be able to view each other's contact cards.